oxinabox/oxinabox.github.io/_posts/2020-04-19-Julia-Antipatterns.md

 One alternative is [OrderedCollection's](https://github.com/JuliaCollections/OrderedCollections.jl/) `LittleDict`.
 This is a naive pair of lists based dictionary, with expected time `O(n)` but with a much lower cost per actual element as it doesn't need to `hash` anything.
+It can thus be faster than the `Dict` for small collections.
+(It's a decent choice if you have a small number of keys and they are not hard-coded literals)

 **Input:**